-- · Applications available on our website in April due in May - · Must apply in Gr.
+Applications available on our website in April - due in May

+- Must apply in Gr.
 11 and take September of Gr.
-12 - Only some courses offered (not all KPU courses available) see the application (comes out in late April); course taken must match student's post-sec career plan - Earn 4 high school credits + university credits (Includes FREE TUITION)

-6. STRIVE - ARTS 1100 (Kwantlen Richmond via ScotiaRISE) - Gr.
+12 Only some courses offered (not all KPU courses available) see the application - Only some courses onered (not all KPO courses available) see the application (comes out in late April); course taken must match student's post-sec career plan Earn 4 high school credits + university credits (Includes FREE TUITION) - 6.
+STRIVE ARTS 1100 (Kwantlen Richmond via ScotiaRISE) Gr.
 10/11's apply for Gr.
 11/12